rohith0510/M1_Projectgoal_Snake_and_Ladder_Game/1_Requirements/README.md

      *  where-each player picks a piece each player rolls the die .

-     *  when-if you get stressed in anywork play this game
+     *  when-if you get stressed in anywork play this game.

      *  How-throw the dice and whatever number you get ,move on the number cells on the board.